Ericsson/dataplanebook/src/stats/stats.rst

    line (i.e., :term:`false sharing`).
-If frequently-updated counters for two different cores are hosted by the same cache line, this shared cache line will partly defeat the purpose of using per-core data structures. *False sharing* does not impact correctness.
+If frequently-updated counters for two different cores are hosted by the same cache line, this shared cache line will partly defeat the purpose of using per-core data structures.
+False sharing does not affect correctness.

 Arithmetic Operations
 ^^^^^^^^^^^^^^^^^^^^^